Ghostbusters World AR game lets you capture ghosts anywhere

-Ghostbusters World is the latest game to try to get you hooked on its gameplay anywhere in the world.
+Ghostbusters World is the latest game to try to get you hooked on playing anywhere in the world.
 It’s an augmented reality game, like Pokémon Go and Jurassic Park: Alive, where you can use your smartphone to see animated ghosts in the real world.

 The free-to-play game from Sony Pictures Consumer Products, Ghost Corps, 4:33, and Next Age is the latest to take advantage of Google’s mapping technology, the Google Maps applications programming interface (API).
 It is coming out later this year, but I got a good look at it on an Android-based Google Pixel 2 smartphone.
-It has more of a hardcore gaming flavor to it than other games, but it only offers incremental innovation on top of the other titles in the genre.
-If you really love the Ghostbusters intellectual property, then this might be for you.
+It has more of a hardcore gaming flavor to it than other games, but it only offers incremental innovation on top of the likes of Pokémon Go.
+If you really love Ghostbusters, then this might be for you.
 But otherwise, it’s one of many titles that will be using Google’s mapping technology.

-The single-player game uses augmented reality battle mechanics that are particularly well suited to the Ghostbusters intellectual property.
+The single-player game uses augmented reality battle mechanics that are particularly well suited to the Ghostbusters.
 In the films, Ghostbusters seek out ghosts in the real world.
-And the same thing happens in this game, where you can walk down the street and come across a ghost, using the location-based application .
-You battle the ghost using your Ghostbusters weapons and then capture the ghost in a trap, once it has been weakened.
+And the same thing happens in this game, where you can walk down the street and come across a ghost.
+You battle the ghost using your weapons, and once you’ve weakened it with your proton gun’s beams, you can capture the ghost in a trap.

 David Kim of Sony Pictures said in an interview with GamesBeat that the game play is simple.